Whatever your age, Blueprint Podiatry is here to help with all of your foot care needs.

 Surgery may be considered for severe cases of claw toes that do not respond to conservative treatments or if the deformity causes significant pain or functional limitations.
 Surgical procedures aim to correct the underlying structural issues, realign the toes, and restore proper function.
 Our podiatrists can evaluate your specific condition and provide recommendations on the most appropriate treatment approach for your claw toes.

 Corns (hard and soft)

 Hard Corns are a localised formations of hyperkeratosis or hardened skin that often form in the shape of a cone.
-They vary in size and depth and usually cause pain. they tend to form over pressure areas as a result of poor foot mechanics in particular on the tops or tips of toes and over joints under the foot and contributed to by skin dryness and ill fitting footwear.
+They vary in size and depth and usually cause pain.

 Some children are born with curly toes – commonly one or both of the 4th toes.
 This can be genetic, or due to a longer toe that curls under the toe next to it which is usually more noticeable when a child starts to walk.
 In most cases curly toes from birth are not a problem but may require some monitoring with your podiatrist as your child begins walking and wearing shoes.
 If this condition appears to worsen with walking and the toes appear to be gripping this may be contributed to by foot alignment and mechanics and may require further treatment.
 Sometimes simple strapping techniques can help improve toe alignment in young children.

 Dermatitis and Excema